joelcorey/findit-api/README.md

 * polite and async web scraping per state
 * use proxy per state
 * track proxy performance using rating system
+* put filters in database from flat file
+* add life cycle to filters so that older filters automatically die